Honkai Impact 3rd

+A massive expansion of the game, titled Honkai Impact 3rd Part 2 was released on February 29, 2024.
+Built upon the existing game, the update marks the start of the second major story arc of the game, with new characters, reworked UI, an updated engine, and a shift from a mission-based structure to a limited open-world structure.

-In addition to the game, the storyline of Honkai Impact 3rd spans multiple supplementary media including an anime series, multiple manhua series, and promotional videos.
+In addition to the game, the storyline of Honkai Impact 3rd spans multiple supplementary media including a series of animated shorts, multiple manhua series, and promotional videos.

 Etymology

-The word "Honkai" based on the Japanese 崩壊 (ほうかい, "collapse" or "decay"), pronounced "hōkai", which is the direct translation of the Chinese 崩坏 (bēng huài) used in the original Chinese title.
-(The "Impact" part of the title is absent from both the Chinese and Japanese versions, but may be a reference to the cataclysmic "impacts" that occur in the Japanese mecha anime series Neon Genesis Evangelion.)
-Additionally, in the game, Honkai Impacts, also referred to as Honkai Eruptions and Outbreaks, are large-scale Honkai disasters that coincide with the birth of a Herrscher.
-The game starts out in the post-3rd Impact era.
+The word "Honkai", based on the Japanese 崩壊 (ほうかい, "collapse" or "decay"), pronounced "hōkai", is a direct translation of the Chinese 崩坏 (bēng huài) used in the original Chinese title.
+The "Impact" part of the title is absent from both the Chinese and Japanese versions, and is only used in English marketing.

+In-game, the term 'Honkai Impact' (also 'Honkai Eruption' or 'Honkai Outbreak') refers to a large-scale Honkai disaster that coincides with the birth of a Herrscher.